SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step3a-SetupCloudConnector/README.md

 ### 3. Create a Cloud to On-Premise Connection

-To make the SAP S/4HANA system available to the services and application in SAP BTP, you need to create a mapping between the Cloud Connector and the SAP S/4HANA system.
+To make the SAP S/4HANA system available to the services and applications in SAP BTP, you need to create a mapping between the Cloud Connector and the SAP S/4HANA system.

 1. Log in to the Cloud Connector Administration cockpit and choose the name of your subaccount in SAP BTP in the **Subaccount** field.